theautonomy/logback-test/README.md

 * Allow insertion of properties into context and be available in all logging events
 * Process configuration file conditionally

+## Appenders

+In logback, an appender write the logging event.
+There are many built-in appenders provided by logback;
+* ConsoleAppender
+* FileAppender
+   RollingFileAppender
+* SocketAppender
+* SMTPAppender
+* DBAppender
+* SyslogAppender
+* SiftingAppender
+* Your own appender (by subclassing AppenderBase)

 ## Examples

 * com.test.logback.Test1.java - use the configuration file logback-test.xml found in classpath